The challenge of (safe) airport baggage handling

 TAWI provides the airport industry with flexible, top-quality equipment, designed, and manufactured in Sweden.
 We actually have over 650 baggage lifting units installed in more than 65 airports across the world.
 And thousands of satisfied users who work with the equipment every day.
 When asked about the benefits of using TAWI equipment, our airport customers tend to highlight increased productivity, an improved work environment, and reduced number of injuries.

 “The lifters are very easy to learn, and the operation is very quick and flexible.
-What impressed me the most was the fact that all personnel spontaneously started to use them, even before we had any training and introduction.”
+What impressed me the most was the fact that all personnel spontaneously started to use them, even before we had any training and introduction,” Karl-Åke Libell, Warehouse Manager, Spirit Air Cargo, Stockholm.

 Did you know that your average airport baggage handler lifts at least 6 tons of baggage per shift?
 (That is like lifting one big African elephant every day!)
 TAWI enables airports to spare their personnel from this strenuous and risk-filled task, allowing them to handle baggage in a more sustainable way.
-Read more about TAWI baggage handling solutions here.
+Read more about TAWI baggage handling solutions.

 “Baggage is such an important thing for the passenger.
 And with the TAWI solutions we really can improve what we do.
 For me, the most important is that my staff comes home fit and safe.”